awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

-GRANT EXEC ON msdb.dbo.sp_enum_login_for_proxy to [mydomain\user_name] with grant option GRANT EXEC ON msdb.dbo.sp_enum_proxy_for_subsystem TO [mydomain\user_name]  with grant option GRANT EXEC ON msdb.dbo.rds_sqlagent_proxy TO [mydomain\user_name] WITH GRANT OPTION ALTER ROLE [SQLAgentUserRole] ADD MEMBER [mydomain\user_name] GO
+GRANT EXEC ON msdb.dbo.sp_enum_login_for_proxy to [mydomain\user_name] with grant option GRANT EXEC ON msdb.dbo.sp_enum_proxy_for_subsystem TO [mydomain\user_name]  with grant option GRANT EXEC ON msdb.dbo.rds_sqlagent_proxy TO [mydomain\user_name] WITH GRANT OPTION

-USE [master]
+-- Add the SQLAgentUserRole privilege to the domain user USE [msdb]
+GO
+ALTER ROLE [SQLAgentUserRole] ADD MEMBER [mydomain\user_name] GO

+-- Grant the ALTER ANY CREDENTIAL privilege to the domain user USE [master]
 GO
 GRANT ALTER ANY CREDENTIAL TO [mydomain\user_name]